 Now, I couldn’t leave VegOut without picking up something for my fur babies.
 Alpen Organics had CBD for pets that is supposed to help with anxiety.
 Tony is currently lazing around on my deck grooming himself after taking a drop.
 He seems mighty relaxed to me.
 Tony also got first dibs on the tshirts I picked up from VegOut.
 He’s a big fan of my Crazies & Weirdos Clark Kent Was Vegan tee and BeetxBeet Vegans Are Magical unicorn tee.

-Note: This post is in collaboration with VegOut!
-Portland.
-I received a free ticket in exchange for hosting an Instagram giveaway.
+Note: I received a free ticket to VegOut!
+Portland in exchange for hosting an Instagram giveaway.
 This was not in exchange for a positive review and all opinions expressed here are my own.